ManchalaRamesh2003/CKD-Classification-ML/README.md

 ## 🙏 Acknowledgements

-This work was carried out as part of our **final year B.Tech project** under the guidance of **Dr. K. Navaz, Professor, Department of CSE, AITS Tirupati**.
+This work was carried out as part of our **final year B.Tech project** under the guidance of **Mr.S.Praveen Kumar ,Assistant Professor, Department of CSE, DR M.G.R Educational and Resesrch Institute,Chennai**.
 Special thanks to faculty, friends, and family for their support.

 ---